Marven’s First Novel, chapter #07

 "Still."

-The young woman turned to a main road which was still quiet but illumined by brilliant warm lights from electricity poles and household lights.
-The people in that area are not fond of going out at night and even at daytime.
-They are more comfortable resting in their houses all day.
+The young woman went out of the block street and turned to what seemed to be already a broader main road which was still quiet but illumined by brilliant warm lights from electricity poles and household lights from afar.
+The people in that area do not seem fond of going out outdoors, either night or day.
+They seem to be not to be in a necessity of going out and are more comfortable resting in their houses all day.

 "Are you sure about him?" the mother said.